Network Representation of Large-Scale Heterogeneous RNA Sequences with Integration of Diverse Multi-omics, Interactions, and Annotations Data: Methods

 \subsection{Defining the Heterogeneous lncRNA-miRNA-mRNA Network}

 We formally define the heterogeneous network of lncRNA, miRNA, and mRNA interactions and functional similarity as two networks of directed and undirected edges.
-We denote the two networks, $G_1(V, E^d)$ and $G_2(V, E^u)$ having the same set of nodes $V$ and two set of edges $E^d$ and $E^u$.
+We denote the two networks $G_1(V, E^d)$ and $G_2(V, E^u)$ having the same set of nodes $V$ and two sets of edges $E^d$ and $E^u$.
 The set of nodes $V=\{v_1,\ldots,v_n\}$ can also be expressed as $V=\{L,M,N\}$ s.t. $|L|+|M|+|N| = n$, where $L, M, N$ are the sets containing the lncRNA, microRNA, and mRNA heterogeneous nodes, respectively.
 The set of directed edges $E^d=\{e^{d}_{ij}\}^{n}_{i,j=1}$ represent directed regulatory interactions that each specify a source and a target.
-The undirected edges $E^u=\{e^{u}_{ij}\}^{n}_{i,j=1} \mathrel{s.t.} e^{u}_{ji}=e^{u}_{ji}$ represents the undirected functional affinity associated with the heterogeneous RNA nodes.
-Each edge $e_{ij}$ is associated with a weight such that $0 \leq e_{ij} \leq 1$, indicating the strength of the connection between RNA $i$ and RNA $j$.
-If $e_{ij} > 0$, we consider the edge a positive interaction/affinity, and if $e_{ij} = 0$, we consider the edge a negative (non)interaction/affinity.
-In this paper, we consider weights $e_{ij}$ to be binary, indicating whether RNA $i$ and RNA $j$ has an interaction or affinity.
+The undirected edges $E^u=\{e^{u}_{ij}\}^{n}_{i,j=1} \mathrel{s.t.} e^{u}_{ji}=e^{u}_{ji}$ represent the functional affinities among the heterogeneous RNA nodes.
+Each edge $e_{ij}$ is associated with a weight $\mathrel{s.t.} 0 \leq e_{ij} \leq 1$, indicating the strength of the connection between RNA $i$ and RNA $j$.
+If $e_{ij} > 0$, we consider the edge a positive interaction/affinity, and if $e_{ij} = 0$, we consider the edge a negative (non) interaction/affinity.
+In this paper, we mainly consider the edge weights $e_{ij}$ to be binary.